Marie Rouanet

-Marie Rouanet (Maria Roanet, /oc/; born 1936 in Béziers, Hérault) is an Occitan singer and writer.
+Marie Rouanet (Maria Roanet, /oc/; 26 May 1936 – 25 January 2026) was a French Occitan singer and writer.

+Life and career

+Rouanet was born in Béziers, Hérault in 1936.
 Her father was a mechanic and she studied to be a school teacher.
 Since she was very interested in the history and the ethnography of her region, she started to write poems and songs in Occitan and was a member of the so-called Nova Chançon (New Song) along with Patric, Joan-Pau Verdier or Rosina de Pèira.
 She performed her wedding with Ives Roqueta in Occitan in 1978.

-She has released records with the company Ventadorn and written several books in French.
+She released records with the company Ventadorn and wrote several books in French.

+Rouanet died on 25 January 2026, at the age of 89.